ThatsHowMerdan/RylinaClient/README.md

 If you notice any bugs or missing features, you can let us know by opening an issue [here](https://github.com/Rylina/RylinaClient/issues).

 ## Copyright
-©️ Spache | All rights reserved.
+©️ Rylina | All rights reserved.

 *Actions that you are not allowed to do without our permission:*